-Epoetin alfa injection may cause other side effects.
+Epoetin alfa injection products may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

-Keep this medication in the container it came in, tightly closed, and out of reach of children.
+Keep this medication in the container it came in to protect from light, tightly closed, and out of reach of children.
 Store epoetin alfa and epoetin alfa-epbx in the refrigerator, but do not freeze it.
-Once a vial has been taken out of its carton, keep it covered to protect it from room light until the dose is given.
+Dispose of any medication that has been frozen.
 Dispose of a multidose vial of epoetin alfa injection 21 days after you first use it.

 In case of emergency/overdose